Scientific: Brahea edulis

 Propagation: Seed

-Disease and pests: None, though in it's native island habitat feral goats feed upon all new seedlings.
+Disease and Pests: None, though in its native island habitat feral goats feed upon all new seedlings.